 5. What’s the difference between social media and forums?

 The main difference lies in format.
 Forums are organized around specific topics and allow in-depth discussions.
-Social media platforms like Instagram or TikTok focus more on short-form, algorithm-driven content.
+Social media platforms like Instagram or TikTok focus on short-form, algorithm-driven content.
 However, the line is increasingly blurred as social platforms adopt community features.